lectron/kosmos/README.md

 ---

 #Redis key-value store database structure
-Redis key-value store is for use of proxy plugin, because it needs super fast query and response, even when the latency between servers is over 200ms.
+Redis key-value store is for use for queueing, bringing players to the right place at the right time, whether it's join, teleport, or other related events.

 uuid (table)
 - For UUID caching
 - Because Mojang has an API limit of only 10 per minute.

  | uuid  | username